Can One Email Build Loyalty? #MYWESTELM

 If you want to build real relationships with your customers, get personal and create connections.
 It pays off in the long run.
 By getting to know each customer and his/her home decoration style, West Elm transformed the daunting chore of buying furniture to an intimate act of self expression.

 In so doing, the brand placed itself right in the middle of this personal moment to become part of each customer’s personal story.
 There is nothing more lasting than that.
+And that is why West Elm is an example of a great retail customer experience.

 Learn More About Building Loyalty Through Superior CX